Thursday, October 17, 2024

 Always Libya brings something new.

 The words come from Aristotle's History of Animals, and Aristotle labels the saying a παροιμία, a proverb: λέγεται δέ τις παροιμία, ὅτι “ἀεὶ Λιβύη φέρει τι καινόν.”
-Aristotle cites the saying in the context of exotic animals beyond Europe; the word Λιβύη referred to the entire northern part of Africa west of the Nile; you can find out more at Wikipedia: Ancient Libya.
-The Latin version of this saying is widely used: Ex Africa semper aliquid novi, "There is alway something new out of Africa."
+Aristotle cites the saying in the context of exotic animals from beyond Europe; the word Λιβύη referred to the entire northern part of Africa west of the Nile; you can find out more at Wikipedia: Ancient Libya.
+The Latin version of this saying is widely used: Ex Africa semper aliquid novi, "There is always something new out of Africa."

 Κρεῖττον σιωπᾶν ἐστιν ἢ λαλεῖν μάτην.